-Brief nar Brief narrative on why the barrier(s) are checked above:
+Brief narrative on why the barrier(s) are checked above:

-Other (specify):

-Therapeutic milieu required

-Severe medication side effects

-Based on your review of the individual's health care needs above, does the named individual have health care needs beyond what the Job Corps health and wellness program can provide as defined as basic 4. health care in Exhibit 2-4: Job Corps Basic Health Care Responsibilities?
-[Please mark one below.] a.
+4. Based on your review of the individual's health care needs above, does the named individual have health care needs beyond what the Job Corps health and wellness program can provide as defined as basic health care in Exhibit 2-4: Job Corps Basic Health Care Responsibilities?
+[Please mark one below.]
 In my professional judgment, the individual's health care needs exceed the Job Corps Basic Health Care Responsibilities in Exhibit 2-4.
 If this box is checked, please proceed to question #5 below. b.
 In my professional judgment, the individual's health care needs do not exceed the Job Corps Basic Health Care Responsibilities in Exhibit 2-4, but they do require community support services which are not available near center.
 Applicant should be considered for center closer to home where health support and insurance coverage are available.
 If this box is checked, please proceed to question #5 below. c.
 In my professional judgement, the individual's health care needs do not exceed the Job Corps Basic Health Care Responsibilities in Exhibit 2-4.
 If this box is checked, then you do not need to complete the remainder of this assessment, and the center will assign the applicant a start date or the student will continue enrollment.
 Retain all the paperwork included in completing this assessment, including all documentation that was reviewed, within the applicant's or student's Health Record.

-5. Consideration of Reasonable Accommodation, Reasonable Modification Procedures, and Auxiliary Aids and Services on in Polic cies, Pra ctices or Is the applicant or student a person with a disability (a physical or mental impairment that substantially limits one or more of their major life activities)? • If no, skip to #6 to recommend denial for an applicant or MSWR for a student.
-Yes No • If no and recommending an alternate center for an applicant go to #7(a and c).
-1 • If yes, then continue to Post-Health Care Needs Assessment Disability Accommodation Review. l
+5. Consideration of Reasonable Accommodation, Reasonable Modification in Policies, Practices or Procedures, and Auxiliary Aids and Services Is th e applicant or student a person with a disability (a physical or mental impairment that substantially limits one or more of their major life activities)? • If no, skip to #6 to recommend denial for an applicant or MSWR for a student.
+Yes No • If no and recommending an alternate center for an applicant go to #7(a and c). • If yes, then continue to Post-Health Care Needs Assessment Disability Accommodation Review.